stellar/js-stellar-base/docs/reference/base-examples.md

     }))
     .build();

-transaction.sign(StellarSdk.Keypair.fromSecret(seedString)); // sign the transaction
+transaction.sign(StellarSdk.Keypair.fromSecret(secretString)); // sign the transaction

 // transaction is now ready to be sent to the network or saved somewhere